All Episodes

 Now, I'm not about to boy out of death, but the indictment is filled with each of the 11 defendants running the same exact method and successfully cashing out with ease.

-But I guess the wolves were blinded by the fast.
+But I guess the wools were blinded by the fast.

 And this squad, what they do is they just watch social media postings of documented gang members.

-That's why I told you guys when you document yourself as a game member, they're going to have a hard on for you, and they're gonna watch you, okay.
+That's why I tell you guys: when you document yourself as a gang member, they're going to have a hard arm for you, and they're going to watch you.

-So, um, the NYPD Intel unit was watching all these guys' social media, and so they started to see, yo, how do these guys getting this kind of money?
+And so they started to see, yo, how are these guys getting this kind of money?

 None of these dudes have jobs.